SalsaBoy990/basestats/README.md

 ## Usage

-I recommend inspecting and running the scripts in the **Testing** part.
+I recommend inspecting and running the scripts in the **Example** part.
 Especially the MongoDB part!

-### Simple example
+### Simple arrays and objects

 ```javascript
 const $S = require('basestats')